 We want all Australians to have a free public license to the Aboriginal Flag in the same way we do to the Australian flag.

-Before we celebrate the Aboriginal Flag’s 50th birthday next year, let it be free - and remain as representation of pride, resistance and a celebration of culture and identity.
+Before we celebrate the Aboriginal Flag’s 50th birthday next year in July, let it be free and to remain as representation of pride, resistance and a celebration of culture and identity.

 Time is of the essence – and now it’s your time, to Free the Flag for the people.